7a7o77/Hellclient/README.md

 this is cloned from Meteor Addon Template

 ### How to use:
--Have Meteor,Fabric Api and hellclient in the minecraft/mods folder
+- Have Meteor,Fabric Api and hellclient in the minecraft/mods folder
 - Have fun